JobstTechnologies/JT-Driver-Sensing/Readme.md

 - Either
   - set the properties you like.
-  - load an action file via the menu *File → Load Pump Action* or by dropping a file into the program while the tab *Pump Control* is open.
+  - load an action file via the menu *File → Load Pump Action* or by dropping a file into the program while the tab *Action Control* is open.
 - Press *Run Pumps*.

 To save a pump action: